OdayJ/OdayJ/README.md

 - 👋 Hi, The name's @Oday
-- 👀 I’m interested in Web development and UI/UX research!
+- 👀 I’m a Front-End Developer creating interactive experiences!
-- 🌱 I’m currently learning automation engineering!
+- 🌱 I’m currently learning UI/UX design!

 <!---
 OdayJ/OdayJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.